-Imagine having the capability to deploy chatbots directly on your personal computer.
+Imagine having the capability to deploy chatbots directly on your CPU.
 Surprisingly, not all chatbots necessitate real-time inference with expensive H100 chips!
-With the strategic selection of an appropriate model and infrastructure, running LLM use cases like chatbots using your laptop is feasible.
+With the strategic selection of an appropriate model and infrastructure, running LLM use cases like chatbots on your CPU is feasible.

 A pivotal determinant in this process is the choice of the specific variant within the spectrum of Large Language Models (LLMs).
 The model’s parameter count significantly influences the inference expenses.
 For instance, scenarios involving tasks like rectifying patient data inaccuracies, altering formats, or extracting essential keywords from discharge summaries can all be accomplished offline, eliminating the requirement for expensive hardware resources, such as GPUs.